 Organizations invest a tremendous amount of time, money and effort in learning management systems (LMS) for employee training and development.
 It’s natural to want to leverage this technology when serving broader business audiences.
 That’s the logic behind the question.
 But in all honesty, the best answer is “it depends.”

 4 Issues That Determine Whether You Should Extend Your Employee LMS to Channel and Customer Training

 At Talented Learning, we focus on providing the information and education to help you define those requirements and create a usable comparison of cost and solutions proposals.
 A good place to start is our LMS Vendor Reviews where we document vendors’ high level extended enterprise capabilities.
-Our Case Study section is a compilation of industry case studies found in our research.
+Our Case Studies page is a compilation of industry case studies found in our research.
 Talented Learning also provides personalized consulting services to help you streamline business case development, vendor selection and contract negotiation.

 No matter how you choose to verify the functional capability, it doesn’t make any sense to proceed further with your internal LMS if they can’t do what you need or want.
 If they can, keep reading.

 2) Business and Licensing Model

 A common value proposition you will hear from your employee LMS provider is that there are economies of scale in licensing, maintenance and implementation, so from a cost standpoint, it makes sense to expand the existing LMS to external audiences.
 But you should take that claim with a grain of salt.
 Vendors are out to sell their software, and sales professionals know how to persuade and negotiate for a living.